 The beginning of a new school year is here and whilst for many it is a welcomed chance to return to some sort of normality and routine, it often goes hand-in-hand with back-to-school germs, which in these times may be of particular worry to parents.
 In contrast to the summer months, which sees most children spending time outdoors, children tend to spend more time inside as the weather gets colder.

-Classrooms can subsequently become breeding grounds for germs as they can hold many children in close proximity to each other and who maybe sharing items and touching the same surfaces etc. In addition, viruses can stay airborne longer when the temperature is colder.
+Classrooms can subsequently become breeding grounds for germs as they can hold many children in close proximity to each other and who may be sharing items and touching the same surfaces.
+In addition, viruses can stay airborne longer when the temperature is colder.
 Although it is unlikely our children will completely avoid succumbing to cold and flu viruses throughout the year, as parents we can take measures to considerably lessen the frequency and severity of them falling ill.

 Our immune system consists of cells and organs that help to protect us from an array of bacteria and viruses.
 A competent immune system will have the opportunity at various stages of bacterial or viral assault to prevent infection from taking hold, and at every stage there is a reliance on the presence of specific nutrients.
 In addition to this, our immune systems function at best when we have adequate sleep, manage our stress well and have sufficient exercise.

 In these unprecedented times there maybe heightened tensions regarding health so the beginning of a new school year can make the perfect time to create a healthy routine and to implement some simple steps to help support your child and their immune system.